igbanam/advent-of-code/README.md

 I realized, while going through the 2021 problems, that [there's a points system and a stars system][2].
 I am only going for the stars here.
 While sharpening programming skills, and proving mettle, feels good and brings good social status...
-I prioritize family during Christmas, so i'd be slow here.
+I prioritize family during Christmas, so I'd be slow here.
 So, you may not be able to use this repository to rank up during the event.
 Sorry; not sorry.
 This repository exists to show how I translate the problems into code to find their solutions.

-# The Setup
+## The Setup

 This repository is a parent repository for all the events — from 2015 til date.
 Each year is a sub-repository to separate concerns of the event itself.
 You can use this setup to read through all the code in one place.
-It saves the time of clicking through Github for all repositories.
+It saves the time of clicking through GitHub for all repositories.

-# The Runner
+## The Runner

 Questions in Advent of Code (henceforth a.k.a AoC) are story problems.
 The solution should take in a file (the input file) and return an answer.
 The answer